 D. The disturbance is not a normal part of a broadly accepted cultural or religious practice.
 Note: In children, the symptoms are not better explained by imaginary playmates or other fantasy play.

-E. The symptoms are not attributable to the physiological effects of a substance (eg, blackouts or chaotic behavior during alcohol intoxication or other medical condition, eg, complex partial seizures) (American Psychiatric Association, 2013)1.
+E. The symptoms are not attributable to the physiological effects of a substance (e.g., blackouts or chaotic behavior during alcohol intoxication) or other medical condition (e.g., complex partial seizures) (American Psychiatric Association, 2022).

 Criterion A refers to the presence of at least one alter (distinct personality state) in addition to the main, or host, personality.
 The alter(s) may sometimes be mistaken for spirits and the experience of dissociation for one of possession.
-Alters must view themselves as more than different aspects of one complete person; alters each have their own perception of themself as a unique individual or entity.
+Alters may each have their own perception of themself as a unique individual or entity, or they may demonstrate sharp discontinuities that go beyond what would be expected from normal state shifting in an integrated individual.
 Alters can have different degrees of emotional expressiveness, behave in different ways, experience consciousness in different ways, have different memories, perceive themselves and the world around them in different ways, think in different ways and have different cognitive skills, and have different skills and abilities related to sensory-motor functioning.
-Others may have noticed these differences (for example, the individual might switch during a diagnostic interview or friends and family of the individual might have told them about their alters’ behaviors) or the individual might have noticed these changes within themselves due to finding evidence of their alters’ activities or due to the ability to remain co-conscious with their alters.
+A small number of alters even identify or present as animals or mythical figures, particularly in cultural contexts in which alters may be interpreted as spirits or other external entities.
+Other people may have noticed these differences (for example, the individual might switch during a diagnostic interview or friends and family of the individual might have told them about their alters’ behaviors) or the individual might have noticed changes due to finding evidence of their alters’ activities or due to the ability to remain co-conscious with their alters.
+For example, the individual might report sudden experiences of feeling like they are a different gender, are multiple ages at once, or don't fit in their body.
+They may or may not associate these experiences with distinct internal parts, and they may be hesitant to disclose anything about the existence of parts that they are aware of.
+Attempts to conceal symptoms are typical.

 Criterion B refers to the inability of one or more alters to remember things that one or more other alters have experienced.
-This specific type of dissociative amnesia is most commonly associated with amnesia for every day events in which an alter other than the current alter was present.
+This specific type of dissociative amnesia is most commonly associated with amnesia for everyday events in which an alter other than the current alter was present.
 This is what leads to some dissociative individuals finding evidence of their time loss in the form of clothing or other items that they apparently own but don’t recognize, journal entries or sticky notes in their handwriting that they don’t remember writing, or insistent strangers calling them a name that isn’t theirs.
+It is not uncommon for individuals to have fugue episodes, in which they suddenly become aware that they're in a new location (e.g., a different city, their place of work, their closet) with no memory of how they got there.
 This criterion can also be fulfilled by alters being unable to recall pertinent personal information such as the body’s age, current residence, or spouse.
-However, this criterion is generally not considered fulfilled just because the host or other alters are unable to recall trauma that spanned for years of their childhood and created their DID.
+The individual may report lacking memory for highly personally relevant experiences such as their wedding or the birth of their child, and they may intermittently lose access to well-rehearsed skills such as driving or performing their job.
+However, this criterion is generally not considered fulfilled just because the host or other alters are unable to recall traumatic experiences.
 That alone would not point to inter-identity amnesia and so would result in a diagnosis of other specified dissociative disorder subtype 1.
-This criterion cannot be fulfilled by incidents that can be explained by ordinary forgetting.
+This criterion also cannot be fulfilled by incidents that can be explained by ordinary forgetting.
+Notably, the individual with DID may attempt to downplay or rationalize their episodes of amnesia, which may be more apparent to observers (e.g., the individual may try to make excuses for not remembering having dinner with their parents the week before, but their spouse reports this is highly unusual because many important discussions happened that night which the individual no longer shows any awareness of).
+The individual may be "amnesiac to their amnesia" and display no awareness of sudden discontinuities in their memory.

 Criterion C refers to the fact that DID is a disorder.
 If a condition doesn’t cause distress or impairment, it is not a disorder and does not belong in the DSM-5.
 This criterion is present in the criteria of over half of all DSM-5 diagnoses in order to reduce the rate of false positive diagnoses given for non-clinically significant symptoms.